hype-moment/pluswall/README.md

 ***If you do not use a login manager, but the .xinitrc,
 you must after creating the .profile you must edit the .xinitrc
-and put the command source ~ / .profile at the top of the file.
+and put the command (source ~ / .profile) at the top of the file.
 Failure to do so may cause the file to malfunction,
 or in extreme cases an infinite loop when logging into the session.***

-This command will create the ".profile" file in your home if it doesn't exist, if it already exists, the command will create the responsible line so that everything goes smoothly.

 # Use